 He grew up as a missionary kid, but 21-year-old Chris Wiewiora never really thought of his mom and dad as more than that, just mom and dad.

-To Chris, his mom is a homemaker and part-time seminary student; his dad a quiet copy editor for Campus Crusade for Christ's magazine, Worldwide Challenge.
+To Chris, his mom is a homemaker and part-time seminary student; his dad a quiet copy editor for Cru's magazine, Worldwide Challenge.

 Rebels, Trailblazers and Risk Takers

 Glad for another opportunity to travel, Chris flew with his father to Poland for a short trip on college break.
 Chris had grown up there, along with his older brother Joseph, but his family moved back to America when he was 9.
 He thought it would be fun to go back.

 Chris had no idea the trip would change his perspective of his mother and father into rebels, trailblazers and risk takers.

 His Parents Rose to Challenge of Communist-Gripped Poland